IBM/telco-network-cloud-drivers/content/users.md

 # Installer and Administrator

-* The Administrator configures and administers TNCO, tailoring the system to manage their environment.
+* The Administrator configures and administers TNC-O, tailoring the system to manage their environment.
-* The Administrator models the infrastructure universe that TNCO will be deploying to, modeling placement groups and available infrastructure features.
+* The Administrator models the infrastructure universe that TNC-O will be deploying to, modeling placement groups and available infrastructure features.
 * The Administrator configures pre-production environments that can run and test network service designs.
 * The Administrator onboards Resource drivers and external resource managers that are required to run a network service.